 Roping bits with both reins connected to a single ring at center of cross bar shall not be used.
-Reins must be attached to each shank reins fall on the opposite side of the reining hand, no finger is allowed in between the reins, and the ends must be held at least 16 inches from the reining hand.
+Reins must be attached to each shank reins fall on the opposite side of the reining hand, no finger is allowed in between the reins, and the ends must be held by the non-rein hand at least 16 inches from the reining hand.
 When closed reins with romal are use, the end may be held by the rider provided it is held at least 16 inches from the reining hand.
-When a hackamore is used, attached reins may be of hair, rope, or leather.
+When using a romal, the rider's hand shall be around the reins with the wrist kept straight and relaxed, the thumb on top and the fingers closed around the reins.
+No fingers between the reins are allowed.
+The non-rein hand must be on the romal.
+The romal shall not be used forward of the cinch or to signal or cue the horse in anyway.
+See illustration.
+Any infraction of this rule shall result in disqualification.